 In forestry, the use of well adapted provenances (i.e., trees that have evolved or been bred within the region where they will be grown commercially) is of great importance because they may show better adaptive capabilities and consequently better performance than unselected germplasm.
 These regional provenances, whether naturally occurring, domesticated or introduced but locally bred and adapted, may provide appropriate comparators for LM trees in accordance with national protection goals and good forest management practices.

 For those LM tree species for which there is little or no information with regard to their ecological functions and interactions in the likely potential receiving environment, the comparative approach may be challenging.
+In this case, taking into account precautionary principle and the factor of uncertainty, it is recommended that conducting experiments/trials of such LM tree under consideration for such assessment is much risky and shall proceed until clear information becomes available on their ecological functions and interactions in the likely potential receiving environment and appropriate comparator is available.

-In situations where a suitable comparator is not available, the characterization of the abiotic stress tolerant LM plant may be similar to that carried out for alien species, where the whole plant is considered a novel genotype in the receiving environment.
-On a case by case basis, information available from “omics” technologies, for example, “transcriptomics” and “metabolomics”, as it becomes available, may help to detect phenotypic and compositional changes (e.g., the production of a novel allergen or anti-nutrient) that cannot be detected using a comparison with field grown plants under suboptimal conditions.
+Text from abiotic stress section: In situations where a suitable comparator is not available, the characterization of the LM tree may be similar to that carried out for alien species, where the whole plant is considered a novel genotype in the receiving environment.
+On a case by case basis, information available from “omics” technologies, for example, “transcriptomics” and “metabolomics”, may help to detect phenotypic and compositional changes (e.g., the production of a novel allergen or anti-nutrient).
+Does this need additional text?

 Points to consider: